-The tool will install a client package on the destination physical computer to get the inventory details and proceed the conversion.
-You can configure the volume (disk) configuration (on physical computer), VM configuration (on Hyper-V host) and select the Hyper-V host (you must provide valid credential for Hyper-V host) to export the newly converted virtual machine to Hyper-V 3 host.
+The tool will install a client package on the source physical computer to get the inventory details and proceed with the conversion.
+You can choose the volume/disk from the physical computer and VM configuration (on the Hyper-V host) and select the Hyper-V host (you must provide valid credentials for the Hyper-V host) to export the newly converted virtual machine to Hyper-V 3 host.

-This method will work mostly if the target physical machine Operating System is supported by Microsoft Virtual Machine Converter 3.0 and you have enough disk space and valid credentials on target/destinations.
+This method will work mostly if the Operating System of the target computer/server is supported by Microsoft Virtual Machine Converter 3.0 and you have enough disk space and valid credentials on the target/destinations.

 2) Use Disk2vhd

-This small tool will convert the physical computer’s hard disks (volumes) to virtual hard disk (VHD) format of Hyper-V and virtual PC.
-Then you can create a new virtual machine on Hyper-V host by SCVMM 2012 R2 and import the converted VHD.
+This small tool will convert the physical computer OS to the virtual hard disk (VHD) format.
+Then we can create a new virtual machine on the Hyper-V host and attach the converted VHD.

-You can follow this guide to know how to use Disk2VHD and convert the physical machine to VHD disk format.
+You can follow this guide to learn how to use Disk2VHD and convert a physical machine to a VHD disk format.

-Once the P2V is completed successfully, shutdown the physical computer.
-Create a new virtual machine with appropriate configuration in SCVMM 2012 R2, instead of creating a new virtual hard disk, select the existing hard disk option and browse the VHD file you have converted.
+Once the P2V is completed successfully, shut down the physical computer.
+Create a new virtual machine with the appropriate configuration in Hyper-V. Instead of creating a new virtual hard disk, select the existing hard disk option and browse the VHD file you have converted.

-Here we need to use another tool, StarWind V2V free tool to convert the VMDK file to VHD format.
+Here we need to use another free tool called StarWind V2V to convert the VMDK file to VHD/VHDX format.

 You can follow this guide to learn how to convert VMDK to VHD by StarWind free V2V.

-As said in method-2, converted VHD can be used on Microsoft Hypervisors products such as on-premise Hyper-V and Azure cloud to create a new virtual machine.
+As said in method 2, converted VHD or VHDX can be used on Microsoft Hypervisors products such as on-premise Hyper-V and Azure cloud to create a new virtual machine.

-1) Microsoft suggest to install SCVMM 2012 (or SP1, earlier versions) which is having P2V option to do the conversion.
+1) Microsoft suggests installing SCVMM 2012 (or SP1, earlier versions) with the P2V option to do the conversion.
 In my opinion that is not a good idea.
-It is not the best practice to install another install SCVMM 2012 version on the production environment and re-associate with your Hyper-V hosts while R2 is working fine.
+It is not the best practice to install the older version of the SCVMM in the production environment and re-associate the Hyper-V hosts while R2 works fine.

-2) Create a new virtual machine, install OS and restore the applications and system settings (of physical computer) to new virtual machine by backup/restore.
+2) Create a new virtual machine, install OS and restore the applications and system settings (of a physical computer) to the new virtual machines by backup/restore.
 This could be a good solution if it works in your environment.

-3) Use another third party conversion tools.
-You will find plenty paid and free of tools which can convert a physical machine to desired virtual machine (virtual hard disk) format.
+3) Use other third-party conversion tools.
+Plenty of paid and free tools can convert a physical machine to the desired virtual machine (virtual hard disk) format.
 Also, few backup software can back up a physical machine to a virtual hard disk format, including VHD.